gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 ```

 ##Compile the LoadModule
-In this tutorial, we are going to test all the HaSAPPy packages (starting from the Trim.py module) using the LoadModule_test_from_Trim.txt and the Sequence.fastq files available in the directory
+In this tutorial, we are going to test the functionality of the HaSAPPy packages (starting from the Trim.py module) using the LoadModule_test_from_Trim.txt and the Sequence.fastq files available in the docs folder.

 ```
 /Users/User/HaSAPPy/docs/test